workfi-tools/Grants-Program/applications/workfi_tools.md

-The relationship between changes in the rating of one user and the impact of these changes on the ratings of other users - depending on the interaction between these particular users; as well as different options for motivating and managing reputation indicators within services
+The relationship between changes in the rating of one user and the impact of these changes on the ratings of other users - depending on the interaction between these particular users; as well as different options for motivating and managing reputation indicators within services.

 #### P2P verification

-System to determine which operations can be delegated for verification by the community itself (KYC, diploma, level of knowledge, subjective assessment and rating).
+A system to determine which operations can be delegated for verification by the community itself (KYC, diploma, level of knowledge, subjective assessment, and rating).

 #### Dispute resolution

-System of involving qualified competent users to disputable cases in order to resolve conflict situations (appeal, dispute, controversial cases).
+A system of involving qualified competent users in disputable cases to resolve conflict situations (appeal, dispute, controversial cases).

 #### Court system